Last Updated on August 15th, 2019

 With acne being one of the most common skin problems, the search is always on for safe and natural ways to prevent it, control it or get rid of it.
 And a recent double-blind randomized placebo-controlled clinical trial revealed that barberries are very effective in the treatment of moderate to severe acne.

-One of the more promising natural herbs to control acne, however, comes from Japan.
-The Japanese root herb called Rhizoma coptidis has been found to be very effective in treating acne.
+One of the more promising natural herbs4 to control acne, however, comes from Japan.
+The Japanese root herb called Rhizoma coptidis has been found to be very effective in treating acne5.
 In fact, it has been shown to be as effective as the drug Accutane, that was pulled from the market by the FDA due to serious side effects.

 And guess what fruit has lots and lots of berberine?
 You guessed it, Barberries!
 They have been used in Middle Eastern cuisine for centuries.
 These sour berries are packed full of antioxidants and other nutrients.
 So it’s a no-brainer that they should be effective against acne, right?